DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/calico/ippool.md

 - `cidr`: IP address range can be determined by the actual environment.

 - `blockSize`: The default is 26, determined by the actual cluster size.
 Reducing `blockSize` means more addresses in each Block, but the total number of Blocks will be reduced.
-    This is suitable for scenarios where the number of nodes is small but there are more Pods on each node.
+    This is suitable for use cases where the number of nodes is small but there are more Pods on each node.
 Increasing `blockSize` means that there are fewer addresses in each Block, but the total number of Blocks will increase.
-    This is suitable for scenarios with a large number of nodes.
+    This is suitable for use cases with a large number of nodes.
 But in general, as long as the CIDR of `IPPool` is large enough, you can leave `blockSize` untuned (just leave the default).

 - `vxlanMode`: `vxlan` mode is used for cross-subnet communication